A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Discussion

 \section{Discussion}

 We outlined a more developmentally consistent procedure for testing shape bias in artificial neural networks.
-This procedure's use of embedding similarity instead of model output allowed for the measurement of shape bias for pre-trained models, randomly-initialized models and for familiar and novel stimulus categories.
+One advantage of using embedding similarity instead of model output is that it allows for the measurement of shape bias for both pre-trained and randomly-initialized models, and for both familiar and novel stimulus categories.
 We measured shape bias using this procedure and three different types of cue-conflict test stimuli for a range of architectures with varying pre-training data and learning objectives.
-In Experiment 1, we augmented the cue-conflict stimuli used by \citeA{geirhos2019imagenet} to demonstrate a texture bias in deep neural networks (DNNs) by removing the textured background in varying degrees.
-We found that shape bias in all models increased as background texture salience decreased, demonstrating that the sensitivity of shape bias measurements could be explained as test image characteristics.
-In Experiment 2, we tested whether the relatively strong shape bias observed in all models when the textured background was completely removed from the cue-conflict stimuli used by \citeA{geirhos2019imagenet} was robust to variations in shape size and position.
-We found that all models exhibited a shape bias above chance levels regardless of stimulus size or alignment.
+In Experiment 1, we augmented the cue-conflict stimuli used by \citeA{geirhos2019imagenet} by removing the textured background in varying degrees.
+We found that shape bias in all models increased as background texture salience decreased, demonstrating that the sensitivity of shape bias measurements could be explained due to characteristics of the cue-conflict stimuli.
+In Experiment 2, we tested whether the shape-based responses in Experiment 1 are robust to variations in shape size and position.
+We found that all models showed more shape-based than texture-based responses regardless of stimulus size or alignment.
 Finally, in Experiment 3, we generated triplets of stimuli with novel shapes and textures that varied in size and position over a white background.
 We found that the ImageNet pre-trained ResNet-50 and ViT-B/16 models exhibited a marked increase in shape bias over their randomly initialized variants, especially when the stimuli were randomly positioned, suggesting that these models had learned an inductive bias for shape that generalized to novel stimuli.
+Furthermore, shape bias across models was generally lower for the novel stimuli compared to the adapted stimuli containing familiar categories in Experiment 2.